shaygitub/DriverHunter/vuln_2/writeup.md

 # InputOffset = 0x22604C:
-# Large part, will not get into this for now as its not vulnurable for sure
+# Large part, will not get into this for now as its not vulnurable for sure, SHOULD CHECK, RtlCopyMemory is used and theres a while loop that may be important

 # InputOffset = 0x226052: